tszxxx/CSCI544Project/MidtermDemo/Part_1/content.md

 [Douban Link](https://movie.douban.com/)

-> Here is the example of our preprocessing procedure:
+> Here is the regular expression of our preprocessing procedure:

 `res = re.search(r'href="https://movie.douban.com/subject/(\d+)/"', token)`

-> Here is one example of links that we got before:
+> Here is one example of links from the html results:

 `<div data-v-3e982be2="" class="list-wp"><a data-v-2c455d87="" data-v-3e982be2="" target="_blank" href="https://movie.douban.com/subject/1291543/" class="item">`

-> Using this line of code, we could use regular expression to fetch the links that we need for the next step:
+> We could use regular expression to fetch the links that we need for the next step:

 https://movie.douban.com/subject/1291543/